What’s New With vCloud Availability 4.0-SLA Profiles

 vcav-onprem-12

 Replication policies are sets of rules that define and control the replication attributes on a vCD organization level.
-Typically a replication policy enforces following attributes:
+Typically, a replication policy enforces the following attributes:

 • Whether an organization can be used as a replication source.